 Despite the record, Ketterman's first year as a head coach was one of his favorites.

 "You don't expect not to win a game," Ketterman said.
 "But the things that these kids developed are things like integrity, character and loyalty.
 These kids never missed practice all season long.
+In the 22 years that I have coached, they have been the most coachable kids that I have ever had.
+Being 0-10 and having that commitment was incredible."

 The statistics are a glaring indication of the season Hanover had.
 The Nighthawks were outscored, 454-133.
 They gave up an average of 367.2 yards rushing per game and only gained an average of 249.3 total yards per game.